7 Apps I can’t Live Without

 P.S.
 I haven’t included social media apps, because that’s just a given!

-Must-Use Apps I Can’t Live Without
+7 Apps I Can’t Live Without

-I have the app on my phone, I use the web version and its shortcut on my bookmark bar and they are all synced.
-I use Evernote throughout the day, its the default app I use to take notes on anything.
+I have the Evernote app on my phone, I use the web version on my Mac and I have the Evernote shortcut on my bookmark bar and they are all synced which I love.
+I use Evernote throughout the day, its the default app I use to take notes on anything, I love how customisable it is without being our complicated.
 My external brain indeed.

 Download Spritzlet to your bookmarks bar and when you go to an article or a piece of content you want to read, click the Spritzlet app.
 The Spritz widget will pop up with the full text and you can read it however fast you choose, between 250 – 1000wpm.
 The red letter is intended to help your brain to actually ‘comprehend’ what its reading instead of just consuming individual words.
 I’m not sure of the science, but it works.

-Toggl has free and paid-for options and it’s definitely one of the apps I can’t live without.
+Toggl has free and paid-for options, I currently use the free version which works well enough for me and it’s definitely one of the apps I can’t live without.

-Love it or hate it and last but by no means least, Uber.
-Uber is available across Europe and of course the US, it has got me to the airport on time when other transfers have let me down, Uber has got me across the City when there are no black cabs to be found and has got me home after a rather late night out on the town with friends.
+Last but by no means least, love it or hate it the last app on this list has got to be Uber.
+Uber is available across Europe and of course the US.
+It has got me to the airport on time when other transfers have let me down.
+Uber has got me across the City when there are no black cabs to be found and its pouring down with rain or my shoes are killing me (come on we’ve all been there, right?!) and Uber has got me safely home after a rather late night out on the town with friends.

-Knowing how much your journey is going to cost you before you get in it is a bonus, as is sharing your ETA and location with someone you know if you’re travelling on your own – although I’m not talking about shared journeys, I haven’t used that feature and I’m not sure if I would.
+Knowing how much your journey is going to cost you before you get in your cab is a bonus, as is sharing your ETA and location with someone you know if you’re travelling on your own.
+I haven’t used the ‘Uber Pool’ feature and I’m not sure if I would.